SkylineCommunications/dataminer-docs/develop/EPM_Integration_Training/EpmIntegrationTrainingAbout.md

 ---
-uid: EpmIntegrationTrainingIntroduction
+uid: EpmIntegrationTrainingAbout
 ---

-# Introduction
+# About the EPM Integration Training package

+## Installation

 The EPM Integration Training package provides you with all the necessary components to understand, navigate, and get hands-on with an EPM solution.

-## Installation

 If your DataMiner System is connected to dataminer.services, you can deploy the package directly from the DataMiner Catalog.
 Otherwise, you can download it from the Catalog and execute it on one of the DMAs in your cluster.